-MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS LAND AND WATER CONSERVATION FUND CFDA 15.916 PROJECT APPLICATION (PAGE 3 of 15)

-PROJECT APPLICATION (PAGE 3 of 17) 22.
-EXPLAIN WHY THE SITE IS SUITABLE FOR THE TYPE OF OUTDOOR RECREATION PROPOSAL BEING SUBMITTED.
-23. DOES THE SITE INCLUDE ANY ELEMENTS THAT VISUALLY DETRACT FROM THE OUTDOOR RECREATION EXPERIENCE OR THAT REPRESENT A POTENTIAL PUBLIC SAFETY HAZARD? □ NO □ YES (if yes, please explain and describe whether this project will help address those concerns) 24.
-PLEASE PROVIDE THE NAME OF THE PROPERTY OWNER AS STATED ON THE DEED (If there are multiple deeds associated with the property, please provide information for each parcel along with a copy of each deed.)
-25. WHAT IS/WILL BE THE APPLICANT'S TYPE OF OWNERSHIP/CONTROL OF THE PROPERTY? ☐ FEE SIMPLE ☐ LESS THAN FEE SIMPLE (Explain what rights the applicant has and what agency holds the underlying fee simple ownership.) □ LEASE OF AT LEAST 25 YEARS (include a copy of the lease with the application) IF YOU HAVE A LEASE, DOES THE LEASE INCLUDE A PROVISION FOR RECORDING THE RECREATIONAL USE EASEMENT? □ NO □ YES (if no, please explain) 26.
-PLEASE LIST ALL PRESENT EXISTING AND REASONABLY ANTICIPATED LIENS OR MORTGAGES OR BOTH, ON THE PROPERTY, AND THE EFFECT ON THE RECREATIONAL EASEMENT THAT WILL BE REQUIRED.
+22. EXPLAIN WHY THE SITE IS SUITABLE FOR THE TYPE OF OUTDOOR RECREATION PROPOSAL BEING SUBMITTED.
+23. DOES THE SITE INCLUDE ANY ELEMENTS THAT VISUALLY DETRACT FROM THE OUTDOOR RECREATION EXPERIENCE OR THAT REPRESENT A POTENTIAL PUBLIC SAFETY HAZARD?
+NO YES (if yes, please explain and describe whether this project will help address those concerns) 24.
+PLEASE PROVIDE THE NAME OF THE PROPERTY OW NER AS STATED ON THE DEED (If there are multiple deeds associated with the property, please provide information for each parcel along with a copy of each deed.)
+25. WHAT IS WILL BE THE APPLICANT'S TYPE OF OWNERSHIP/CONTROL OF THE PROPERTY?
+FEE SIMPLE LESS THAN FEE SIMPLE (Explain what rights the applicant has and what agency holds the underlying fee simple ownership.)
+LEASE OF AT LEAST 25 YEARS (include a copy of the lease with the application) IF YOU HAVE A LEASE, DOES THE LEASE INCLUDE A PROVISION FOR RECORDING THE RECREATIONAL USE LEASE AME NDME NT? (if no, please explain) 26.
+PLEASE LIST ALL PRESENT EXISTING AND REASONABLY ANTICIPATED LIE NS OR MORTGAGES OR BOTH, ON THE PROPERTY, AND THE EFFECT ON THE RECREATIONAL EASEMENT THAT WILL BE REQUIRED.
 27. ARE THERE ANY RIGHT-OF-WAY, EASEMENTS, OR REVERSIONARY INTERESTS ASSOCIATED WITH THE PROPERTY?
-NO YES (if yes, please explain) 28.
-HOW DID YOU DETERMINE IF THERE WERE ANY RIGHT-OF-WAY, EASEMENTS, LIENS/MORTGAGES, OR REVERSIONARY INTERESTS?
+28. HOW DID YOU DETERMINE IF THERE WERE ANY RIGHT-OF-WAY, EASEMENTS, LIENS/MORTGAGES, OR REVERSIONARY INTERESTS?
 I HAD A TITLE SEARCH CONDUCTED WITHIN THE LAST SIX MONTHS.
 ATTACHED IS A COPY OF THAT SEARCH.
 I CONTACTED THE COUNTY RECORDER OF DEEDS OFFICE TO FIND OUT WHAT WAS RECORDED.
 INCLUDED IN THIS APPLICATION IS A COPY OF ALL RECORDED ENCUMBRANCES; AND, I CHECKED WITH THE CITY TO FIND OUT IF THERE WERE ANY ENCUMBRANCES IN THEIR RECORDS THAT MAY NOT HAVE BEEN RECORDED (such as utility easements, road right-of-way, or liens).
 QUESTIONS 29-33: PROPERTY MANAGEMENT AND STEWARDSHIP [10 POINTS] 29.
 WHO WILL MANAGE AND OPERATE THE SITE?
 30. IS THIS A MULTI-USE SITE (for example, a school, reservoir, state wild area, etc.)?
-INO YES (if yes, how often will the public have access to the proposed recreation site; what kinds of restrictions to public outdoor recreation will occur) 31.
-ARE THERE ANY PRE-EXISTING OR PLANNED INDOOR FACILITIES ON SITE THAT WOULD NOT THEMSELVES BE ELIGIBLE FOR LWCF GRANT FUND?
-INO YES (if yes, describe and explain how/if the structure(s) support public outdoor recreation) 32.
-ARE THERE ANY PRE-EXISTING OR PLANNED RESOURCE MANAGEMENT PRACTICES (I.E. TIMBER MANAGEMENT, GRAZING, ETC.)? □ NO □ YES (if yes, describe the nature of the practice, the anticipated duration, and how the practice supports outdoor recreation)
+31. ARE THERE ANY PRE-EXISTING OR PLANNED INDOOR FACILITIES ON SITE THAT WOULD NOT THEMSELVES BE ELIGIBLE FOR LWCF GRANT FUND? □ NO □ YES (if yes, describe and explain how/if the structure(s) support public outdoor recreation) 32.
+ARE THERE ANY PRE-EXISTING OR PLANNED RESOURCE MANAGEMENT PRACTICES (I.E. TIMBER MANAGEMENT, GRAZING, ETC.)?
+NO VES (if yes, describe the nature of the practice, the anticipated duration, and how the practice supports outdoor recreation)